Arosian-Stagg/TF2-Binds/README.md

 All Class: runs autoexec to reformat everything back to basic binds before then editing them with the config.
 Disables scroll wheel. no likey Scrolly wheely >:(

-Scout: The mouse is used for all
+Scout: The mouse is used for all weapon changes and basic attacks.
+M1 = equip scattergun and fire.
+M2 = equip bonk/secondary and fire if you hold down